Infant, Child, & Family Nutrition Resources: Books

 Tip: If you results are coming up slim or empty, try ignoring the first step above and simply putting your keyword(s) into the search box with "Any Field" selected.
 Sometimes books are missing a note or have information in a different field.

 Tip: Not all books dealing with infants and children will be clearly labeled as such.
 You may need to try out different search terms and look at different kinds of books (i.e. household management guides or home encyclopedias).

 Tip: Still stuck?
-Contact Special Collections--We're here to help you!
+Contact Special Collections and University Archives--We're here to help you!

 The History of Food and Drink collecting area includes more than 200 books in the public domain which have been digitized and are available at Special Collections Online, our digital platform.
 Many of these books relate to household (and family) management, dietetics, and nutrition.

-Remember: Books located in Special Collections can only be used in the Special Collections reading room!
+Remember: Books located in Special Collections and University Archives can only be used in our reading room!